kuhlman-labs/repo-ruleset-bot/README.md

 5. Once you have saved the ruleset, you can download the JSON representation of the ruleset.
 Click on the open addional options menu and select "Export Ruleset".
 6. Add the ruleset to your repository and configure the path to the ruleset in the `config.yml` file.

-**Important Note**: Any Teams, Custom Repository Roles, or Apps that are included as bypass actors in the ruleset must be added to the `config.yml` file and exist in the Organization that the ruleset is going to be applied to.
+**Important Note**: Any Teams, Custom Repository Roles, or Apps that are included as bypass actors in the ruleset must exist in the Organization that the ruleset is going to be applied to.

 ## How to Configure the [`config.yml`](config.yml) File